 Description

-Liposomal cytarabine interferes with the growth of cancer cells, which are eventually destroyed.
+Cytarabine belongs to the group of medicines known as antineoplastics (cancer medicines).
+It interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal cells may also be affected by the medicine, other effects may also occur.
-Some of these may be serious and must be reported to your doctor.
-Some effects may occur after treatment with liposomal cytarabine has been stopped.

-Liposomal cytarabine is to be administered only by or under the immediate supervision of your doctor.
+This medicine is to be given by or under the direct supervision of your doctor.

 Before Using